 Malaria: There are occasional reports of cases of malaria in areas frequented by U.S. and European tourists including La Altagracia Province, the easternmost province in which many beach resorts are located.
 Malaria risk is significantly higher for travelers who go on some of the excursions to the countryside offered by many resorts.
 Prior to visiting the Dominican Republic, travelers should consult the CDC web site for more information on malaria.

-Chikungunya Virus: Chikungunya, along with dengue and malaria (see above), is a mosquito borne illness that is present in the Dominican Republic.
-At this time, prevention of infection is focused on reducing mosquito exposure by using repellents, covering exposed skin, treating clothing and tents with permethrin and sleeping in screened or air conditioned rooms.
-Important mosquito control measures include emptying water from outdoor containers and using sprays.
-Travelers should carry and use CDC recommended insect repellents containing either 20% DEET, picaridin, oil of lemon eucalyptus or IR3535, which will help diminish bites from mosquitoes as well ticks, fleas, chiggers, etc., some of which may also carry infectious diseases.
-For further information, please consult the CDC's Chikungunya Virus Website.
+Chikungunya and Dengue Virus: Chikungunya and Dengue are mosquito-borne illnesses that are present in the Dominican Republic.
+Symptoms can include fever, rash, severe headache, joint pain, and muscle or bone pain.
+There are no specific treatments for Chikungunya or Dengue and vaccines are still in the developmental phase.
+Preventing mosquito bites is the most important way to prevent these illnesses.
+Avoidance and prevention techniques include: reducing mosquito exposure by using repellents, covering exposed skin, treating clothing and tents with permethrin and sleeping in screened or air conditioned rooms.
+You can also reduce exposure through mosquito control measures, including emptying water from outdoor containers and spraying to reduce mosquito populations.
+The Aedes mosquitos that carry these illnesses are primarily day biting and often live in homes and hotel rooms, especially under beds, in bathrooms, and closets.
+Travelers should carry and use CDC recommended insect repellents containing either 20% DEET, picaridin, oil of lemon eucalyptus or IR3535, which will help diminish bites from mosquitoes as well as ticks, fleas, chiggers, etc., some of which may also carry infectious diseases.
+For further information, please consult the CDC's Chikungunya Virus Website and Dengue Virus Website).

 Sexually Transmitted Diseases: Be aware that sexually transmitted diseases are common in the Dominican Republic.
 Please take appropriate precautions to help stop the spread of sexually transmitted diseases.